some-natalie/some-natalie/_recipes/grill-bread.md

 - 1 cup white whole wheat flour
 - 1.25 cups bread flour
 - 1 cup all-purpose flour
-- 14 oz of very warm water (about 115 F)
+- 14 oz of very warm water (about 115°F)
 - 0.75 tsp of active dry yeast (for starting in the morning)
 - 0.5 tsp salt